-Anthony Davis Rookie Card Guide
+Anthony Davis Rookie Card List, Gallery

-Once it's ready, the 2012-13 Panini Absolute Anthony Davis rookie card will have an on-card autograph.
-It's small print run of 199 should make it one of his more valuable rookie cards over the long-term.
-The card is inserted in packs as a redemption.
+Originally inserted into packs as a redemption, the Anthony Davis rookie in 2012-13 Panini Absolute has an on-card autograph.
+The small print run of 199 copies should make it one of his more valuable rookie cards over the long-term.

 For those who like minimal designs, 2012-13 Panini Momentum isn't a bad choice.
 It comes from a high-end set that's more focused on hits and inserts than the base set.
 As a result, the card is somewhat rare despite not being serial numbered.